This presentation will explain the following points in brief

 Monitoring/Inspection during operation

-- Parameters which could violate the integrity of a pipeline system shall be monitored and evaluated with a frequency which enables remedial actions to be carried out before the system is damaged.
+- Parameters that could violate the integrity of a pipeline system shall be monitored and evaluated with a frequency that enables remedial actions to be carried out before the system is damaged.

 - Instrumentation of the pipeline system.

 - The pressure in a pipeline system shall not exceed the design pressure during normal steady-state operation.

 - A pressure control system shall be used to prevent the internal pressure at any point in the pipeline system from rising to an excessive level.

 - The pressure control system comprises the pressure regulating system, pressure safety system and associated instrumentation and alarm system.

 - A survey shall be carried out along the planned pipeline route to provide sufficient data for design and installation-related activities.